PeterLuschny/Calendars.jl/README.md

 The main function provided is:

-    ConvertDate(date, A, B, show=false).
+    ConvertDate(date, calendar, show=false).

-It converts a date represented by the calendar 'A' to the representation of the date in the calendar 'B'.
+It converts a calendar date to the representation of the date in the calendar 'calendar'.

-* The date is an integer triple (year, month, day).
-The parts of the date can be given as a triple or individually one after the other.
+* The calendar date (CDate) is a tuple (calendar, year, month, day).
+The parts of the date can be given as a tuple or individually.

-* 'A' and 'B' is one of the calendars "Gregorian", "Hebrew", "Islamic", "Julian", or "IsoDate".
+* 'calendar' is one of "Gregorian", "Hebrew", "Islamic", "Julian", or "IsoDate".

 Alternatively you can use the acronyms "CE", "AM", "AH", "AD", or "ID" explained in the table above.